 So, is ADS-B the same as a transponder?
 What is the difference between Mode S and ADS-B?

-On the other hand, an ADS-B out transmission transmits GPS positioning for a more precise location-sharing capability.
-ADS-B signals intermittently automatically broadcast data from onboard systems without the need for an interrogation signal.
+On the other hand, an ADS-B Out transmission transmits GPS positioning for a more precise location-sharing capability.
+This automatically broadcasts data from the onboard systems without the need for an interrogation signal.

 Do ADS-B Devices Replace Transponders?